Interpretable User Satisfaction Estimation for Conversational Systems with Large Language Models: Experiment Setup

 \section{Experiment Setup}

-We prompt whole process of \modelname{} with GPT-4 and \modelname{}-Lin-ada is trained on a NVIDIA A100 instance.
-Every experiment run one time but with large testing size (80\% is testing).
-The hyperparameters are listed as follows: \begin{itemize} \item The number of top-k SAT or DSAT pattern for a conversation is $3$ \item The batch size for minibatch is $100$ SAT/DSAT patterns \item The number of items for satisfaction rubric and dissatisfaction rubric is $10$ \end{itemize}
+We use GPT-4 for the entire process of training and evaluating \modelname{}, and \modelname{}-Lin-ada is trained and tested on an NVIDIA A100 instance.
+Every experiment runs one time but with a large testing size (80\% is used for testing).
+The hyperparameters are listed as follows: \begin{itemize} \item The number of top-k SAT or DSAT patterns for a conversation is $3$. \item The batch size for each minibatch is $100$ SAT/DSAT patterns. \item The number of items for the satisfaction rubric and dissatisfaction rubric is $10$. \end{itemize}